lordkorost/smart-surveillance-sorter/docs/how-works.md

 **Vision (qwen3-vl:8b)**
 With the right prompt, acts as a true scene descriptor — analyzes full 4K frames and rarely misses anything visible.
 Highly reliable on animals, significantly reduces both person false positives and animal false negatives.

+>[!NOTE]
-Limitations: at `temperature=1.0` the model is non-deterministic — on genuinely ambiguous scenes (very distant, dark, small subjects) it may produce inconsistent results between runs.
+>Limitations: at `temperature=1.0` the model is non-deterministic — on genuinely ambiguous scenes (very distant, dark, small subjects) it may produce inconsistent results between runs.
 On rare occasions, a person that YOLO detected with low confidence may be classified as "nothing" by Vision if they are too small and dark in the 4K frame.
 The YOLO override clause covers most of these cases.

 ---